psychokadse/dotfiles/README.md

 * The kernel module `i2c-dev` needs to be loaded in order to use `ddcutil`
 * The identity files required in `.ssh/config` need to be generated using `ssh-keygen -t ed25519 -C <EMAIL_ADDRESS>`, and the public keys subsequently added to the corresponding GitHub accounts
 * `global/etc/ld.so.conf` mirrors the necessary configuration to provide `xkb-switch` with the required shared objects created during the system-wide installation
-* Run `git submodule update --remote` in the `~/.dotfiles` directory to update all submodules to the most recent commit on the remote tracking branch
 * If you need to move `.config/autostart` because it would be deleted, run `stow -d ~/.dotfiles -D . && mv -i ~/.dotfiles/.config/autostart ~/.config` to remove the symlinks created by stow and move the autostart directory to its proper location.
 Restow afterwards according to step 12 above.

 ## Required packages: